fb

 Cerebral palsy (CP) is a neurological disorder caused by brain injury or incomplete brain development.
 It can affect posture, coordination, muscle tone, and movement.
 In severe cases it can also affect speech, hearing and cognitive functioning.

-While we don’t know enough about the causes of brain damage to prevent CP, there are steps mothers can take to limit the risk factors.
-These include prioritizing prenatal health and medical visits, avoiding drugs & alcohol, guarding against viruses, minimizing risks for preterm delivery and monitoring for jaundice.
+While we don't know enough about the causes of brain damage to prevent CP entirely, there are steps mothers can take to limit risk factors.
+These include prioritizing prenatal health and medical visits, avoiding drugs and alcohol, guarding against viruses, minimizing risks for preterm delivery and monitoring for jaundice.

 Most people who develop cerebral palsy have a comparable life expectancy to other individuals.
-And, with advancing technologies in treatment and assistive devices, those with CP can enjoy a rewarding quality of life.
+With advancing technologies in treatment and assistive devices, those with CP can enjoy a rewarding quality of life.

 The brain damage that leads to cerebral palsy does not worsen over time.
 In most cases, early detection will allow effective management of CP symptoms so that they become less burdensome into adulthood.

-Most cases of cerebral palsy are caused by injury to an infant’s brain before, during or just after delivery.
-Some of the risk factors include medical mistakes causing delayed birth or brain trauma, infections, premature birth, untreated jaundice, lack of oxygen to the brain and prenatal exposure to toxins.
+Most cases are caused by injury to an infant's brain before, during or just after delivery.
+Risk factors include medical mistakes causing delayed birth or brain trauma, infections, premature birth, untreated jaundice, lack of oxygen to the brain and prenatal exposure to toxins.

 Unfortunately, there is no cure for cerebral palsy.
 However, the condition doesn't worsen over time, and through early detection, therapy, and medical treatment, the symptoms can be more effectively managed.